danhefferan/luna-blue/README.md

 # Luna Blue
-## A Post Format Tumblelog style Jump Start child theme
+### A Post Format Tumblelog style Jump Start child theme

 ## Features

-* features will be added as the project evolves
+* Features will be added as the project evolves

 ## Planned Enhancements